-"The racism was massive." -Key Informant in Warsaw referring to the treatment of non-white, non-Ukrainians
+"The racism was massive." - Key Informant in Warsaw referring to the treatment of non-white, non-Ukrainians care system for minors without adequate legal support, as the system is not equipped to address their unique needs.

 While there are GBV and protection risks for all FDPs in Poland, there are several specific populations of concern at particular risk: